The best website monitoring software will make it simple and easy to monitor your website on a continuous and automatic basis.

 Note that there are also similar services for specifically alerting you to website changes or even defacement.
 As cyberattacks continue to develop, it's also a good idea to consider additional safeguards, such as DDoS protection, and ensure your DNS nameservers are properly secured.
 It's also worth investing in a SSL certificate to help protect your users, too.

-Here we feature the best in website monitoring services, while also listing some contenders also worth considering if you have different needs.
+Here we feature the best website monitoring software, while also listing some contenders also worth considering if you have different needs.

 - Also take a look at the best web hosting services.